infinisil/nix-xdg/README.md

 # ToDo

+- Split into more files, add default.nix, support for just importing the functions, add overlay.nix
 - Overlay rebuilds a lot, but most ofter you just want changes in the user profiles packages anyways -> what to use instead of an overlay to not make it ugly?